Regional Transportation Programs intro

 CMAP is responsible for the following regional transportation programs, which support a system that is safe, efficient, and accessible while sustaining the region's vision related to the natural environment, economic and community development, social equity, and public health.

 Congestion Mitigation and Air Quality Improvement (CMAQ).
 CMAP administers CMAQ, a federally funded program of surface transportation improvements.
-The current five-year program totals $582 million.
-To help implement GO TO 2040 through the CMAQ program, CMAP helps reviewers prioritize proposed projects based on how they support the goals and action areas of the regional plan.
+To help implement ON TO 2050 through the CMAQ program, CMAP helps reviewers prioritize proposed projects based on how they support the goals and action areas of the regional plan.

 Transportation Improvement Program (TIP).
 As metropolitan Chicago's agenda for surface transportation, the TIP lists all federally funded projects and regionally significant, non-federally funded projects programmed for implementation in the next four years.
-The TIP helps both the transportation community and the general public track the use of local, state, and federal transportation funds in support of implementing GO TO 2040.
+The TIP helps both the transportation community and the general public track the use of local, state, and federal transportation funds in support of implementing ON TO 2050.

 Also read about: